Getting support for higher education (university)

 After you are offered a place at your chosen university, or during the first few weeks of your course, you may be offered the opportunity to attend a support meeting to help you with the transition to university life.
 During this meeting you will be able to discuss your personal support needs as well as meet other care leavers at the university.

-While you are a student at University, a full range of support will be available to help you to make the most of your studies and achieve your full potential.
-These could include a Counselling Service, Disability Support, University Chaplaincy, Computing and Library facilities, and a Learning Support Service to help with all aspects of your study skills needs.
-In preparing you for the world of work following graduation, university Careers and Employability services provide a wide range of workshops and events to help you develop and achieve your career goals.
+While you are a student at university, a full range of support will be available to help you make the most of your studies and achieve your full potential.
+Types of support could include a counselling service, the university chaplaincy, disability support, computing and library facilities, and a learning-support service to help with all aspects of your study-skills needs.
+In preparing you for the world of work following graduation, university careers and employability services provide a wide range of workshops and events to help you develop and achieve your career goals.

 As a student you are likely to receive some relatively large sums of money in one go and in order to survive university life you'll need to manage them carefully as they have to last you through each term.
 This may be the first time you have had to handle such large amounts of money and to help you do this successfully most universities have dedicated staff on hand to provide advice and guidance on budgeting and making sensible choices.

-Most Universities offer a 40 week academic year contract for university owned accommodation to all care leaver students.
-In addition to this, most universities are also able to offer a 12 week summer accommodation to allow for 365-day accommodation for care leavers.
+Most universities offer a 40-week academic-year contract for university-owned accommodation to all care-leaver students.
+In addition to this, most universities are also able to offer 12 weeks of summer accommodation to allow for 365-day accommodation for care leavers.
 All offers are subject to accommodation applications being received by the accommodation deadline specific to each individual institution.
-For those care leavers who name an institution as their insurance choice or students coming through the clearing system, Accommodation Departments will try to place students in appropriate university accommodation, however where this is not possible, support and advice will be given to secure the most appropriate private sector accommodation.
+For those care leavers who name an institution as their insurance choice or students coming through the clearing system, accommodation departments will try to place students in appropriate university accommodation.
+If this is not possible, support and advice will be given to secure the most appropriate private-sector accommodation.

-http://www.propel.org.uk site lists all the higher education institutions in the UK and the services they offer care leavers.
+http://www.propel.org.uk lists all the higher-education institutions in the UK and the services they offer care leavers.

 Support into employment or further study after higher education

-University Careers and Employability teams know and understand how important finding a job can be for all students and recognise the additional pressures that those coming from care may experience.
-Universities aim to support all students to find relevant work experience through part time jobs, volunteering, short term placements and work shadowing.
-They also provide information, advice and guidance with career planning and aim to support all students with their employability and help ease the progression into graduate employment or further study.
+University careers and employability teams know and understand how important finding a job can be for all students and recognise the additional pressures that those coming from care may experience.
+Universities aim to support all students to find relevant work experience through part-time jobs, volunteering, short-term placements and work shadowing.
+They also provide information, advice and guidance with career planning and aim to support all students with their employability in order to ease the progression into graduate employment or further study.